railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_packing.rst

    *Alert on the quantities sold compared with the packaging*

 Do not confuse the management of packaging with the management of multiple units of measure.
-The Units of Measure are used to manage the stock differently in its different units.
+The Units of Measure is used to manage the stock differently in its different units.
-With packages, the stock is always managed by individual item but information about the package to use is supplied to the storesperson along with that item.
+With packages, the stock is always managed by individual items, but information about the package to use is supplied to the storesperson along with that item.

 Even if the effects are the same, the printed documents will be different.
 The two following